vess-dev/vess-dev.github.io/_posts/2021-07-3-moral-meat-eating.md

 Where is your line in the sand?

-Do you have one?
+Do you have a line?

-Why not?
+Where is it?

 <hr>